If you don’t have access to a Windows on Arm device, you can create a Windows on Arm virtual machine in the Azure cloud.

 from the drop-down menu.

-section you will need to confirm that you have an eligible Windows 10/11 license with multi-tenant hosting rights.
-To learn more about the licensing before you select this checkbox read this
+confirm that you have an eligible Windows 10/11 license with multi-tenant hosting rights.
+To learn more about this checkbox, please visit

 documentation